blakkan/blakkan.github.io/_posts/2015-01-01-old-blog-photos.md

 With the cats
 ![A couple, each holding a cat, near a Christmas tree](/images/legacy/TreeAndCats.gif){: .dropshadow }

 Was I looking forward to this meal?
 Why yes, yes I was.
-(Photo taken by Pei)
+(Photo taken by Pey)
 ![A smiling man holds plate of food](/images/legacy/EnjoyableDinner.gif){: .dropshadow }

 SCUBA!